SWITCH edu-ID is your persistent identity to access all federated services.

 - there was a SWITCH edu-ID software upgrade that requires a new user consent

 - new attributes have been added and will now be sent to a service

 - after one year the user consent has to be renewed

-Giving user consent means that the user agrees that the attributes (e.g. surname, e-Mail, etc.) shown on the consent page are shared with the service and that the service is allowed to get updated attributes for the user.
+Giving user consent means that you agree that the attributes (e.g. surname, e-Mail, etc.) shown on the consent page are shared with the service and that the service is allowed to get updated attributes for you.
 Getting updated user information in form of attributes also works without the user's involvement.
-If the user agreed to share for example the surname attribute with a particular service and thus also agreed that the service can get updated information for the surname, the service can get a user's changed surname also when it changed (e.g. due to marriage) and without having the user to log in again.
+If you have agreed to share for example the surname attribute with a particular service and thus also agreed that the service can get updated information for the surname, the service can get your changed surname (e.g. due to marriage) without a log in from your side.

-For users that are affiliated with an organisation (e.g. university, research institute) and that have linked this organisation's affiliation to their edu-ID account, the organisation can also update edu-ID user information for a user (e.g. information relevant for the studies but also personal information).
-This can also involve information that the user has not explicitly given his consent for at the time of the last login because this information has not been able at the time of the last login.
+I you are affiliated with an organisation (e.g. university, research institute) and you have linked this organisation's affiliation to your edu-ID account, the organisation can also update your edu-ID user information (e.g. information relevant for the studies but also personal information).
+This can also involve information that you have not explicitly given your consent for at the time of the last login because this information has not been available at the time of the last login.
 This information is needed to allow edu-ID users to access services in the context of a particular organisation (e.g. as student of a particular university).

-The edu-ID service gets updated information for linked accounts once per day or if the university triggers an update for a particular user.
-Information is no longer updated by an organisation if the user has no longer an affiliation with an information (e.g. because the user finishes his studies or leaves the organisation).
+The edu-ID service gets updated information for linked accounts once per day or if the organisation triggers an update for a particular user.
+Information is no longer updated by an organisation if the user has no longer an active affiliation (e.g. because the user finishes his studies or leaves the organisation).